mailhexu/TB2J/docs/src/abacus.md

 abacus2J.py --path . --suffix Fe --elements Fe  --kmesh 7 7 7
 ```

-This first read the siesta.fdf, the input file for Siesta.
-It then read the Hamiltonian and the overlap matrices, calculate the J with a 7x7x7 k-point grid.
+This first read the atomic structures from th STRU file,  then read the Hamiltonian and the overlap matrices stored in the files named starting from "data-HR-" and "data-SR-" files.
+It also read the fermi energy from the OUT.Fe/running_scf.log file.

+With the command above, we can calculate the J with a 7x7x7 k-point grid.
 This allows for the calculation of exchange between spin pairs between 7x7x7 supercell.

+#### Parameters of abacus2J.py

 We can use the command